jitsi/handbook/docs/devops-guide/docker.md

 In order to quickly run Jitsi Meet on a machine running Docker and Docker Compose, follow these steps:

-1. Download and extract the [latest release]
+1. Download and extract the [latest release]. **DO NOT** clone the git repository.
+See below if you are interested in running test images.

 2. Create a ``.env`` file by copying and adjusting ``env.example``: